Xuxa Park fire: The fire

-On 11 January 2001, a taping of Xuxa Park was in progress on a soundstage of the Brazilian network Rede Globo with a live audience of about 300 people (most of whom were children) in attendance.
+On 11 January 2001, a taping of Xuxa Park was in progress on a soundstage of the Brazilian network Rede Globo with a live audience of about 320 people (most of whom were adolescent children) in attendance.
 As Xuxa and her dancers were performing a show-closing musical number, a small fire started in the set's mechanical "spaceship" (through which Xuxa would normally have exited the stage in another 2 minutes).
 For a few seconds, they continued their musical number, unaware of what was happening behind them.
 An alert stagehand quickly appeared with a small fire extinguisher and attempted to extinguish the flames, but suddenly the fire erupted violently, engulfing the "spaceship," and he was forced to retreat as others on stage also began to flee.
 The fire grew and spread quickly and intensively as children, dancers, stagehands, and audience members fled towards the exits to escape the heat, smoke, and melting plastic.
 Within less than a minute, the entire set was engulfed in flames.
 Children were removed from the ferris wheel, which was a part of the scenery.
 The only one who failed to get out was a child named Thamires.
-Leonilson, Xuxa's bodyguard, came back to remove her.
+Leonilson, Xuxa's bodyguard, came back to remove them from the set.

 Though camera operators and other technicians fled with the others, the cameras continued to operate and feed the videotape machines as the conflagration grew before the cameras were pulled out of the burning soundstage by staff.
 The footage was shown frequently on Brazilian news shows for days after the fire.